Rylaa/Assignment/README.md

 **Note**: This README provides an overview of the Popular Movies Screen.
 For detailed documentation on specific components or integration with other modules, refer to the respective sections or module documentation.

+# Popular Movies Unit and Integration Testing

+## Overview
+This document outlines the unit and integration testing strategy for the Popular Movies screen, ensuring robustness and reliability in the application's functionality.
+The tests are designed to cover various components of the VIPER architecture, focusing on the Popular Movies feature, with an emphasis on manipulating the network layer for integration tests.

+## Unit Testing

+### PopularMoviesInteractorTests
+- **Purpose**: Tests the `PopularMoviesInteractor` functionality.
+- **Tests**:
+  - `testFetchPopularMovies_Success`: Ensures successful fetching of popular movies.

+### MockPopularMoviesWorker
+- **Description**: Mocks the `PopularMoviesWorkerProtocol` for testing the interactor.
+- **Functionality**: Returns predefined results for network requests.

+### MockPopularMoviesPresenter
+- **Purpose**: Mocks the `PopularMoviesPresenterProtocol` to test presenter interactions.
+- **Features**:
+  - Tracks if specific methods like `addCollectionViewSections` are called.

+### MockData
+- **Usage**: Provides mock data for testing, such as a fake response model.

+### PopularMoviesPresenterTests
+- **Objective**: Tests the `PopularMoviesPresenter` functionalities.
+- **Key Tests**:
+  - `testInitializeTriggersFetchPopularMovies`: Checks if `fetchPopularMovies` is called upon initialization.
+  - `testAddCollectionViewSections`: Validates the addition of collection view sections.

+### MockPopularMoviesView
+- **Functionality**: Mocks the `PopularMoviesViewProtocol`.
+- **Features**: Tracks calls to methods like `initialize` and `addCollectionViewSections`.

+### MockPopularMoviesInteractor
+- **Purpose**: Mocks the `PopularMoviesInteractorProtocol`.
+- **Features**: Tracks if `fetchPopularMovies` is called.

+### MockPopularMoviesRouter
+- **Usage**: Mocks the `PopularMoviesRouterProtocol` for testing navigation logic.

+## Integration Testing

+### DashboardWorkerTests
+- **Objective**: Tests the `PopularMoviesWorker` with a mock network service.
+- **Key Tests**:
+  - `testFetchCards_Success`: Ensures successful fetching and parsing of movie data.
+  - `testFetchCards_Error`: Tests error handling capabilities.

+### MockNetworkClientService
+- **Description**: Mocks the `NetworkClientService` for integration tests.
+- **Functionality**: Returns predefined responses or errors for network requests.

+### PopularMoviesIntegration_Tests
+- **Purpose**: Performs integration tests on the network layer.
+- **Tests**:
+  - `test_HappyPath_Response`: Validates the successful fetching of popular movies data from the mocked network layer.
+  - `test_Error_Response`: Ensures error handling in case of network failures.

+## Testing Strategy
+- **Unit Testing**: Focuses on individual components and their isolated functionality.
+- **Integration Testing**: Tests the interaction between components, particularly the network layer.
+- **Mocking**: Uses mock objects and data to simulate real-world scenarios and responses.
+- **Assertions**: Ensures the application behaves as expected under various conditions.

+## Additional Notes
+These tests are crucial for maintaining the quality and reliability of the Popular Movies feature.
+They help identify issues early in the development cycle, ensuring a robust and error-free application.

+**Note**: This README provides an overview of the testing strategies for the Popular Movies feature.
+For detailed information on specific test cases or methodologies, refer to the respective test class documentation.

 # Network Module